EranOfek/AstroPack/README.md

-# AstroPack - Astrophysics Software Pacakge
+# AstroPack (a.k.a.
+MAATv2) - Astrophysics, Astronomy, and Image Processing Software Pacakge

 ## The Weizmann Institute of Science